rails/solid_cache/README.md

 1. Add the configuration for the database shards to database.yml
 2. Configure the shards via `config.solid_cache.connects_to`
-3. Pass the shards for the cache to use via the shards option
+3. Pass the shards for the cache to use via the cluster option

 For example:
 ```ruby